Apple Maps: Ukraine

 Apple's compliance with local laws has been criticized.
 For example, Apple labels Crimea as part of Russia in Apple Maps, specifically for users who were accessing the app with a Crimean IP address.
 Users in the rest of the world are shown Crimea as belonging to Ukraine.

 In response to the Russian invasion of Ukraine, Apple suspended its business operations in Russia.
 As a safety precaution to those in Ukraine, Apple had also disabled live traffic and other features in Maps.

 United States

-Apple's response to the Gulf of Mexico–America naming dispute was to relabel the Gulf of Mexico to "Gulf of America" due to the signing of Executive Order 14172 by President Trump.
+Apple's response to the Gulf of Mexico–America naming dispute was to relabel the Gulf of Mexico to "Gulf of America" for users in the United States, following an official update to the U.S. Geographic Names Information System, which implemented the signing of Executive Order 14172 by President Trump.

+On September 1, 2026, Apple Maps made a similar change, renaming Lake Ontario to Lake America for users in US and Lake Ontario (Lake America) outside of America after President Trump signed an executive order.